sagemath/trac_to_gh/Issue 422.md

 # Issue 422: hostname's with dashes (?) in them break SAGE interfaces

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/422

 Original creator: was